1993–94 National Division 2

-Sale, the champions, were promoted to the Courage League National Division One for season 1994–95 along with the runners–up West Hartlepool.
+Sale, the champions, were promoted to the 1994–95 National Division 1 along with the runners–up West Hartlepool.
 It was Sale's sixth attempt at returning to the top level whilst West Hartlepool go back up at the first attempt.
-Otley finished last and were relegated to Courage League National Division Three in 1994–95 along with Rugby who finish one place above them.
+Otley finished last and were relegated to the 1994–95 National Division 3 along with Rugby Lions who finish one place above them.
 Both teams had been promoted the previous season.